wolfspelz/ConfigSharp/README.md

 Write real code with control structures and classes in config files.
 Include other local or remote (HTTP) config files.

 No more key-value lists of string based app settings from XML.
 These settings are typed properties of CLR objects.
+They can be complex objects.
+No more workarounds for complex settings, which do not fit properly in strings.

 Devops friendly, because admins can *program* their config files.
 Developers can document settings with examples in their code, which is also the admins's config file.